-CAS require communications with audit committees, or other appropriate parties responsible for governance, at least annually, regarding all relationships between the City and our firm that, in our professional judgment, may reasonably be thought to bear on our independence.
+CAS require communications with audit committees, or other appropriate parties responsible for governance, at least annually, regarding all relationships between the City and our Firm that, in our professional judgement, may reasonably be thought to bear on our independence.

 We will, through our planning process, identify any potential independence threats and will communicate any concerns we identify.
-The City, management and the Audit Committee have a proactive role in this process, and are responsible for understanding the independence requirements applicable to the City and its auditors.
-You must also bring to our attention any concerns you may have, or any knowledge of situations or relationships between the City, management, personnel (acting in an oversight or financial reporting role) and our firm, its partners and audit team personnel that may reasonably be thought to bear on our independence.
+The City, management and the Audit Committee have a proactive role in this process, and are responsible for understanding the independence requirements applicable to the City and its auditor.
+You must also bring to our attention any concerns you may have, or any knowledge of situations or relationships between the City, management, personnel (acting in an oversight or financial reporting role) and our Firm, its partners/principals and audit team personnel that may reasonably be thought to bear on our independence.

-In determining which relationships to report, these standards require us to consider relevant rules and related interpretations prescribed by the Institute of Chartered Accountants of Ontario and applicable legislation, covering such matters as:
+In determining which relationships to report, these standards require us to consider relevant rules and related interpretations prescribed by the Chartered Professional Accountants of Ontario (registered name of The Institute of Chartered Accountants of Ontario) and applicable legislation, covering such matters as:

-- (a) holding a financial interest, either directly or indirectly, in a client: - (b) holding a position, either directly or indirectly, that gives the right or responsibility to exert significant influence over the financial or accounting policies of a client: - (c) personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client; - (d) economic dependence on a client; and - (e) provision of services in addition to the audit engagement.
+- (a) holding a financial interest, either directly or indirectly, in a client; - (b) holding a position, either directly or indirectly, that gives the right or responsibility to exert significant influence over the financial or accounting policies of a client; - (c) personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client; - (d) economic dependence on a client; and - (e) provision of services in addition to the audit engagement.

-In accordance with our professional requirements, we advise you that we are not aware of any relationships between the City and our firm that, in our professional judgment, may reasonably be thought to bear on our independence.
+In accordance with our professional requirements, we advise you that we are not aware of any relationships between the City and our Firm that, in our professional judgement, may reasonably be thought to bear on our independence.

-Accordingly, we hereby confirm that our audit engagement team, our firm and the other Collins Barrow offices are independent with respect to the City within the meaning of the Rules of Professional Conduct Rule 204 of the Institute of Chartered Accountants of Ontario
+Accordingly, we hereby confirm that our audit engagement team, our Firm and the other Collins Barrow offices are independent with respect to the City within the meaning of the Rules of Professional Conduct Rule 204 of the Chartered Professional Accountants of Ontario (registered name of The Institute of Chartered Accountants of Ontario).

-Our Responsibilities as Auditors
+Our Responsibilities as Auditor

-As stated in the engagement letter, our responsibility as auditors of the City is to express an opinion on whether the consolidated financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the City in accordance with Canadian Public Sector Accounting Standards.
+As stated in the engagement letter, our responsibility as auditor of your City is to express an opinion on whether the consolidated financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the City in accordance with Canadian Public Sector Accounting Standards.